gbif/hp-ejt/_posts/2025-2-3-feedback.md

 categories: feedback
 lang-ref: Share your feedback
 background: assets/images/placeholders/sharefeedback.jpg
 imageLicense: Specimen of _Zavattariornis stresemanni_ Moltoni, 1938.
+Photo K. Gedeon (CC BY 4.0).
 ---

 [As explained in a previous post](https://data.europeanjournaloftaxonomy.eu/post/2025/launch/), the GBIF-hosted portal for the European Journal of Taxonomy is now live.